junxit/us-congress-bills-112/metadata.md

 - 2012-08-01 — Mr. Lungren, Daniel E. asked unanimous consent to discharge from committee and consider.
 - 2012-08-01 — On agreeing to the resolution Agreed to without objection. (text: CR H5552)
 - 2012-08-01 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H5552)
+- 2012-08-02 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6013)
+- 2012-08-02 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6013)